heliumsneakers/Vulkan-3D-Model-Viewer/README.md

-This is a single C++ file renderer built for me to learn how Vulkan works.
+This is a single C++ file renderer I built to learn how Vulkan works.

 It is a simple 3D model viewer application.